Guide to Giving 2021

 ❱❱ $100 provides five uninsured pregnant moms-to-be with a bundle of five bilingual board books with reading tips.

-❱❱ $500 funds a full year of participation in READ My Stories for five babies in need.
+❱❱ $500 funds a full year of participation in the READ With Me monthly book club for five babies in need.

 Volunteer opportunities: Adult volunteers deliver books to enrolled families, assist with administrative tasks and help out at community pop-up sales and school book fairs.
-READ loves working with young people and offers a variety of ways to volunteer, including (but not limited to) tracking inventory of new books, updating the website and assisting at community pop-up sales and book fairs.
+READ offers young people a variety of ways to volunteer, including (but not limited to) tracking inventory of new books and assisting at community pop-up sales and book fairs.
 READ is happy to work with families to create parent-child volunteering opportunities for young children.

 Rock Recovery